 Initially found at for-profit schools, blended M.B.A. programs are now making the rounds at public universities as well.
 You can find reasonably priced, high-quality programs at legitimate institutions.
 This is an important distinction in an industry rife with diploma mills offering online M.B.A. courses of study with very little (if any) legitimacy.

 Not everyone is on board with the idea of an advanced business degree earned largely outside of the classroom.
-Some corporate recruiters will tell you they won't give a second thought to someone with an online degree unless they have some amazing pedigrees and job histories on their resumes.
-(In other words, they may be more likely to consider an online degree from a top-tier school.)
+Some corporate recruiters will tell you they won't give a second thought to someone with an online degree unless it was from a top-tier school.
 Other critics cite a lack of professional networking and personal interaction as a huge weakness in providing a quality education and view such programs as something of a half-baked M.B.A. degree.

 You should also look for programs that include some form of occasional in-class instruction and active interaction with professors, as well as academic support and resources.
 You don't want an M.B.A. program that leaves you to fend for yourself.

-While an online M.B.A. program may not be for everyone, it may be just the thing for you.
-So, boot up, log on, and get an M.B.A.!
+While an online M.B.A. program may not be for everyone, it might be just the thing for you.
+Start exploring M.B.A. schools on our site today.